silverlogic/baseapp-ai-langkit/README.md

-# LLM Chat Backend
+# Baseapp AI Langkit

 ## Overview

-This document provides a comprehensive overview of the architecture and main functionalities of the LLM Chat Backend system.
+This document provides a comprehensive overview of the architecture and main functionalities of the baseapp-ai-langkit package.
 It is designed to serve as a quick onboarding guide for new developers.

-// TODO: Add the setup guide into the projects.
+## Installing in your project

+1. **Install the Package**:
+    Run the following command to install the `baseapp-ai-langkit` package:
+    ```sh
+    pip install baseapp-ai-langkit
+    ```

+2. **Set Up PostgreSQL**:
+    Ensure you are using a PostgreSQL image with the pgvector extension activated.
+For TSL, you can use the following Docker image:
+    ```sh
+    registry.tsl.io/base/postgres:15.3-pgvector_0.8.0
+    ```

+3. **Environment Variables**:
+    The package requires an OpenAI API key to function properly.
+This key is essential for the default dummy bot and will also be used by any custom bots you create that leverage OpenAI's language models:
+    ```sh
+    export OPENAI_API_KEY=your_openai_key
+    ```

+## Get Started

-// TODO: create a get started.
+// TODO: create a get started guide.

-// TODO: required ENV VARS
+## Package Maintenance

+This section provides guidance on maintaining the `baseapp-ai-langkit` package.

+### Development Environment Setup

+1. **Clone the Repository**:
+    ```sh
+    git clone <repository-url>
+    cd baseapp-ai-langkit
+    ```

+2. **Run docker**:
+    You will need to sign in to the TSL harbor account or change the postgres Docker image to another image with the pgvector extension activated.
+    ```sh
+    docker compose up
+    ```

+3. **Environment Configuration**:
+    Create a `.env` file with the necessary environment variables, including `OPENAI_API_KEY` (if you want to run the dummy bot).

+### Testing

+Run tests using pytest: `docker compose exec web pytest`

 ## Architecture